rafael-santiago/macgonuts/doc/Codingstyle.md

 3. Even being ``static`` those functions must be prototyped at the beginning of the implementation file.

-4. Give preference for listing the public one first in the implementation file.
-So the public ones go at the top of the implementation file the static ones after the last public one implementation.
+4. Give preference for writing the public ones first in the implementation file.
+So the public ones go at the top of the implementation file, the static ones after the last public one implementation.

 [``Back``](#topics)